What is a support group?

-Support groups are made up of people with common interests and experiences.
 People who have been through, or are going through, a similar circumstance can do more than sympathize with you — they can relate to your situation and keep you from feeling like you are alone.
-Support group members offer firsthand insight on many aspects of navigating the disease.
+Support group members offer firsthand insight into many aspects of navigating the disease.

-For some people, the most difficult step is walking through the door, but most find that once they make the decision, they find the experience to be helpful and supportive.
+For some people, the most difficult step is walking through the door, but most find that once they make the decision, the experience is helpful and supportive.
 Remember, a support group is not a substitute for medical treatment or professional counseling and it is not a replacement for family and friends.

 When do support groups meet?

 Support group meetings are typically held once a month.
 Some groups may choose to meet more frequently or less often depending on the needs of the group.
 The meeting is set by the group leader in the initial planning stages.
-Evening and weekend groups are not typical or ideal, but may likely benefit participants who are working.
-If the existing groups in your area are not convenient for you, you may want to contact our Program Manager to see about starting a new group.
+If the existing groups in your area are not convenient for you, you may want to contact our Program Coordinator to see about starting a new group.

 What can PAC do to help a support group?

 PAC strives to provide group leaders with ongoing support to design and facilitate meetings that are in-line with participants’ expectations and needs.
-So whether you’re starting a new group, transitioning to a leadership role or need to refresh your meetings, PAC is here to help.
-The Program Manager is available to assist group leaders in their efforts and can be reached toll-free at 866-903-PARK (7275).
+Whether you’re starting a new group, transitioning to a leadership role or need to refresh your meetings, PAC is here to help.
 PAC also maintains a list of individuals and organizations that are willing to speak to support groups on the challenges patients encounter during their journey.